-- Conduct a survey to know the ground reality about green practices. - Analyze and suggest solution for problems identified from survey. - Assess facility of different types of waste management. - Increase environmental awareness throughout campus. - Identify and assess environmental risk. - Motivates staff for optimized sustainable use of available resources Identify different green practices in college campus
+- Conduct a survey to know the ground reality about green practices. - Analyze and suggest solution for problems identified from survey.
+To alistable of Te - Assess facility of different types of waste management. - Increase environmental awareness throughout campus. either very low or very high. - Identify and assess environmental risk. - Motivates staff for optimized sustainable use of available resourcesIdentify different green practices in college campus In data, analysis, the data collected is processed to draw YDOJODOHT3M.2